tobyond/attribeauty/README.md

 ```

 what if you want to require all attributes?
 If you pass the `required: true` or `exclude_if: :nil?` with the `accept`, it will be applied to all attributes.
+You can also exclude a value from this by useing the `allows` option.

 ```
 class MyController